- The cost of one bottle of water from a vending machine is equivalent to the cost of drinking 8 glasses of tap water every day for a year.

 What are the levels of the reservoirs?
 Is this normal for this time of year?

 Current reservoir levels are updated daily and historic reservoir levels are listed on our reservoir level page.
 Because of last year's wet weather, the reservoirs are storing more water than we typically see this time of year.
 Historically during the months of September/October, Carvins Cove has averaged 2.27-feet to 6.87-feet below full pond.
 Spring Hollow Reservoir is also above the level typically seen in the fall.

-When would the Water Authority ask customers to voluntarily conserve?
+When would the Water Authority ask customers to conserve water?